-The Securities Industry Essentials (SIE or Essentials) Exam, available beginning October 1, 2018, is a new FINRA exam for prospective securities industry professionals.
+The Securities Industry Essentials (SIE or Essentials) Exam is a new FINRA exam for prospective securities industry professionals.
 This introductory-level exam assesses a candidate’s knowledge of basic securities industry information including concepts fundamental to working in the industry, such as types of products and their risks; the structure of the securities industry markets, regulatory agencies and their functions; and prohibited practices.

 - The Essentials exam is open to anyone aged 18 or older, including students and prospective candidates interested in demonstrating basic industry knowledge to potential employers.

 - Association with a firm is not required, and individuals are permitted to take the exam before or after associating with a firm.

 - Essentials exam results are valid for four years.

 At A Glance

 - Number of Questions: 75

 The Securities Industry Essentials (SIE) Exam Content Outline provides a comprehensive guide to the range of topics covered on the exam, as well as the depth of knowledge required.
 The outline is comprised of the four sections.
 The table below lists the allocation of exam questions for each section.

 |(3) Understanding Trading, Customer Accounts and Prohibited Activities||31%||23|